hypo69/hypo/docs/gemini/out/en/explainer/src/scenario/_examples/executor.md

 1. **Initialization:**  Creates instances of `MockSupplier`, `MockRelatedModules`, and `MockDriver` to simulate the necessary components for executing scenarios.
 These mock classes provide dummy implementations for real-world functionality, which is crucial for testing.

-2. **Scenario Execution:**  Example functions demonstrate different ways to execute scenarios using the functions exported from the `src.scenario.executor`:
+2. **Scenario Execution:**  Example functions demonStarte different ways to execute scenarios using the functions exported from the `src.scenario.executor`:
    - `run_scenario_files`: Executes a list of scenario files sequentially.
    - `run_scenario_file`: Executes a single scenario file.
    - `run_scenario`: Executes a single scenario (presumably loaded from a data structure like a dictionary).